Former Morgan patriarch died suddenly before he finished a huge to-do list.

-The John Hunt Morgan House can be found at the corner of N. Mill Street and West second Street.
-The home is just across from the second street park with a fountain.
+The John Hunt Morgan House can be found at the corner of North Mill Street and West Second Street.
+The home is just across from the Second Street Park with a fountain.
 It is about a 10 minute walk from Transylvania University, and 1/2 block from the library.
-North Mill Street is just a block east of N. Broadway and 2 blocks west of North Upper Street.
+North Mill Street is just a block east of North Broadway and two blocks west of North Upper Street.

 - HAUNTED PLACES: The National Directory